Helsinki-NLP/swag_transformers/README.md

 * [transformers](https://github.com/huggingface/transformers)
   (maintained by Hugging Face)
 * [swa_gaussian](https://github.com/Helsinki-NLP/swa_gaussian)
-  (maintained by the Language Technology Research Group at the University of Helsinki)
+  (maintained by the Language Technology Research Group at the University of Helsinki, a fork of https://github.com/wjmaddox/swa_gaussian)

 The goal is to make an implementation that works directly with the convenience tools in the `transformers` library (e.g. `Pipeline` and